Mobile phone throwing

 The phones used vary not just between events but between competitors, with any phone that weighs over 220 grams being acceptable.
-At some events, the choice is down to personal preference from those provided by the event organisers, while others provide only one model of phone.
+At some events, the choice is down to personal preference from phone models provided by the event organisers, while other events provide the same phone model to all contestants.

 Rules

 The sponsor provides the phones used in the Mobile Phone Throwing World Championships.
 There are many different kinds of phones to choose from, weighing between 220g to 400g.
 Every competitor can choose between any of the phones that are provided.
 During the throw, the competitor must stay within the throwing area.
 If the thrower steps over the area, the throw will be disqualified.
 The phone must land within the marked throwing sector.
 The official jury of the competition will accept or disqualify the throw.
-Also, there is no drug testing but if the Jury believes the competitor is not mentally or physically able to throw they will not let them.
-The jury's decisions are also final and cannot be protested.
+Also, there is no drug testing but if the jury believes the competitor is not mentally or physically fit to throw, they will not be allowed to enter.
+The jury's decisions are final and cannot be protested.